Are European laboratories ready to detect COVID-19?

 Further reading

-This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 29 June−5 July 2024 and includes updates on SARS-CoV-2 variant classification, swine influenza, an overview of respiratory virus epidemiology in the EU/EEA, parvovirus infection, avian influenza, West Nile virus infections, mass gatherings and botulism.
+This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 15 - 21 March 2025 and includes updates on cholera, Middle East respiratory syndrome, an overview of respiratory virus epidemiology in the EU/EEA, avian influenza, chikungunya, Ebola, and the risk of severe infections, carriage and cross-border transfer of carbapenem-resistant bacteria in victims of the fire at Pulse nightclub in North Macedonia.